 Once a good working posture is assumed, HWT promotes the additional step of rotating the child’s work page to have the line they are writing on follow the natural arc of their arm as they pull it across the page.

 The last foundational step is how a child holds their pencil.
 HWT, as well as most other curriculums, promote the use of a tripod grasp.
 This means the a child is holding their pencil with the fingertips of their thumb, index and middle finger, with an open “O” space formed by the thumb and index finger.
 This grip assists with handwriting as it allows for fluid and dynamic movement down at the fingertips, decreasing wrist and arm motions which can lead to fatigue.

 It is important to recognize however, that this is not the only functional grasp.
 Many children grasp the pencil with four fingers, or hold the pencil between their index and middle finger.
 Both of these variations can be functional and effective; the key factor is whether movement of the pencil is coming from the fingertips or the wrist.

 So what does this all boil down to?

-Writing can be a difficult skill for many children to implement, but with support from programs like HWT, and the achievement of other skills (such as grip and core strength), it can become a more functional and natural task.
+Writing can be a difficult skill for many children to implement.
+But with support from a skilled occupational therapist, programs like HWT, and the achievement of other skills (such as grip and core strength), it can become a more functional and natural task for your child.